 7: State and local laws – Because of the lack of federal activity, state and local governments have started to step into the breach.

-8: Personalization of benefits delivery and communication – 2017 saw an industry-wide explosion of interaction-focused, on-demand apps for personal health, wellness programs, personal finance and among others.
+8: Personalization of benefits delivery and communication –There has been ann industry-wide explosion of interaction-focused, on-demand apps for personal health, wellness programs, personal finance and among others.
 Now the goal is to take that user experience and make it even more personal.

-10: Consolidation of vendors, retailers, and healthcare insurers – In 2018, we could see growth focused more on consolidation, rather than expansion regarding HR, mobile, and consumer-facing technologies.
+10: Consolidation of vendors, retailers, and healthcare insurers – We could see growth focused more on consolidation, rather than expansion regarding HR, mobile, and consumer-facing technologies.